 Since its creation, the festival commissions a composer to write a new song cycle that is premiered at the opening concert.
 I also commissions poets and painters who create new works, creating a multidisciplinary space.

 We are proud to announce the commisioned artists for the festival 2018.
-They are Edmundo Villani-Cortes (1930), one of the most important living composers of Brazil, Spanish poet Santiago Montobbio (1966) and the American painter Susan Martin and the Catalan poet Santiago Montobbio.
+They are Edmundo Villani-Cortes (1930), one of the most important living composers of Brazil, Cuban Mariela Rodríguez (1986), Spanish poet Santiago Montobbio (1966) and the American painter Susan Martin.